-- Each share of Series A convertible preferred stock has voting rights equivalent to the number of shares of common stock into which it is convertible. - In the event of liquidation or winding up of the Company, the holders of Series A convertible preferred stock shall receive \$0.40 per share plus all accrued but unpaid dividends.
-A sale of substantially all of the Company's assets or a change in control is treated as a deemed liquidation. - In the event the Board of Directors declares dividends payable on the then outstanding common stock, the holders of Series A preferred stock shall receive \$0.02 per share.
+- In the event the Board of Directors declares dividends payable on the then outstanding common stock, the holders of Series A and Series B preferred stock shall receive \$0.02 per share and \$0.76 per share, respectively.
 The right to such dividends are not cumulative. - The Series A convertible preferred stock shareholders, voting separately as a class, shall elect two members of the Board of Directors.

 Additionally, the holders of common stock and Series A preferred stock voting collectively as a class shall elect one member of the Board of Directors.